SeNa-codes/Data-Engineering/README.md

 - **Loading** data into a database or data warehouse.
 - **Automating** workflows using scheduling tools.

-The goal is to build a simple demonstration of key data engineering principles.
+The goal is to build a simple ETL pipeline.

 ## Technologies Used
 - **Python** for scripting and automation